thiagofreitascarneiro/TaskApp/README.md

 ![](react.png)
 ## project's goal

 > This project was created to control daily task.
+It allow  you create task, delete task, control completed task and view task details.
 ### 🧪 Technologies

 - React